filiptrplan/korpusi/pipeline/README.md

 To add a new audio processor, you can follow the same steps as for the musicXML processors.
 The only difference is that you should inherit from `AudioProcessor` instead of `MusicXMLProcessor`.
 The `song` parameter in the constructor now gets a path to the audio file.

+# Development

+## Setup
+We use `pre-commit` to enforce some development rules.
+To install it, run